 Like many other area Chicagoland suburbs, Mokena was little more than a wide spot in the road in the 1960s.
 Today, it is one of the largest communities in Will County.
 Attitudes about marriage dissolution have changed almost as radically.
 In fact, divorce’s moral acceptability rate recently hit an all-time high.
 So, more people than ever before see marriage dissolution as a legitimate way to end a relationship that, for whatever reason, has become unsatisfying.

 Although Illinois is now a pure no-fault state, marriage dissolution is still an extremely complicated process, especially if the spouses had any assets, debts, and/or children.
-The diligent Mokena divorce attorneys at the Suburban Law Group are intimately familiar with every step of this process.
+The diligent Mokena divorce attorneys at SLG Family Law are intimately familiar with every step of this process.
 So, we are well-positioned to guide you and your family through it.
 We also do what it takes to secure your legal and financial rights.

 As mentioned, Illinois is a pure no-fault state.
 Irreconcilable differences is basically the only possible basis for divorce.
 This change shifts focus away from the spouses and their “dirty laundry” and onto the emotional and financial issues in the case.